Knott's Berry Farm with Kids

 Annenberg Beach House Splash Pad

 There are two splash pads worth checking out: the Annenberg Splash Pad and Tongva Park.
 The former is located down on the beach, with tables, chairs and umbrellas as well as a little lawn area which makes it easy for parents to sit and watch their littles running (and screaming) through the water.
 The water is very warm and the area is usually not too crowded, but I’ve never seen it empty either.
 Later in the day, there’s often some shade which is very nice for delicate little skin.
-Bring a bucket or ball for even more fun and don’t forget a towel.
+Bring a bucket or ball for even more fun and don’t forget a towel while for your skin is better to get state-of-the-art technology treatments for this.

 Tongva Park Splash Pad